xieweiAlex/English_Learning/book/poor-charlie.md

 > Getting the incentive right is a very very important lesson.

 He also had a concept that management would often **couch** the information very shrewdly to mislead.
 Therefore, it was very difficult.
 And that is still true, of course, human nature being what it is.

+### Talk 3
+It can’t be emphasized too much that issues of morality are deeply **entwined** with worldly wisdom considerations involving psychology.

+> It’s very, very important to create human systems that are hard to cheat.
+Otherwise, you’re ruining your civilization, because these big incentives will create incentive-caused bias and people will rationalize that bad behavior is okay

+> The reason we’re not in high-tech businesses is that we have a special lack of aptitude in that area.
+And yes—a low-tech business can be plenty hard.
+Just try to open a restaurant and make it succeed.

+Disney is an amazing example of autocatalysis.
+They had all those movies in the can.
+They owned the copyright.
+And just as Coke could **prosper** when refrigeration came, when the **videocassette** was invented, Disney didn't have to invent anything or do anything except take the thing out of the can and stick it on the **cassette**.

+> On the other hand, in copying Jack Welch, I am trying to teach you something.
+When you don’t know and you don’t have any special competence, don’t be afraid to say so.

+> But I’m always asked this question: “Spoon-feed me what you know.”
+And, of course, what they’re often saying is “Teach me how to get rich with soft white hands faster.
+And not only let me get rich faster, but teach me faster, too.”

+But it’s a **screaming** opportunity for somebody.
+I’d provide funds to support the writing of an appropriate book if I found someone with the wisdom and the will to do the job right.